Deen Hergott: Writings, style

 Hergott became the chess columnist for the well-respected Ottawa Citizen newspaper in 1994, and has held that post since.
-His weekly Saturday column features an annotated game from either Canadian or international play, along with some news and insightful commentary.
-Hergott has been a successful writer for Canada's national chess magazine Chess Canada, with his topics having included instruction by annotating amateur games, international tournament reports, and intensive master games analysis.
+His weekly Saturday column features an annotated game from either Canadian or international play, along with some news and commentary.
+Hergott has been a writer for Canada's national chess magazine Chess Canada, with his topics including instruction by annotating amateur games, international tournament reports, and intensive master games analysis.

 Hergott is also a ranked Master in bridge and a rated expert in Scrabble.

 Hergott's chess style tends to be tactical in nature, sometimes exceptionally sharp.
 It encompasses a wide range of openings.
 He can play solidly, or tend on occasion towards the bizarre; this makes him difficult to prepare for.
 He sometimes favours unusual defences with the Black pieces; these have included the Modern Defence, Owen's Defence, and the English Defence.
 From the late 1980s, he had success against strong competition with a highly eccentric, virtually unbooked Modern Defence line, which has been also variously named the Dutch Benoni, the Dzindzhi-Indian (for Grandmaster Roman Dzindzichashvili), and the Beefeater; the line runs 1.d4 g6 2.c4 Bg7 3.Nc3 c5 4.d5 Bxc3+ 5.bxc3 f5!?
 With the White pieces, Hergott has mostly favoured the Closed openings.
 There is a selection of 550 of his games at chessbase.com.